Swapnith07/PharmaSense-AI/README.md

 - ⚠️ NOT a substitute for professional medical advice
 - ⚠️ Always consult with a licensed healthcare provider
-- ⚠️ Not intended for emergency situations - call 911
 - ⚠️ Information may change - verify with current sources

 **Use at your own risk.
 The authors assume no liability for misuse or medical decisions made based on this system.**-